USS Theodore Roosevelt Indian Island

 PUGET SOUND, Wash.
 (Feb.
-5, 2026) – The Nimitz-class aircraft carrier USS Theodore Roosevelt (CVN 71) sits docked at Naval Magazine Indian Island, Wash., Feb.
-5, 2026.
+4, 2026) – The Nimitz-class aircraft carrier USS Theodore Roosevelt (CVN 71) ported at Naval Magazine Indian Island, Wash., Feb.
+4, 2026.
 As an integral part of U.S. Pacific Fleet, U.S. 3rd Fleet operates naval forces in the Indo-Pacific in addition to providing realistic and relevant training necessary to flawlessly execute our Navy’s timeless roles of sea control and power projection.
 U.S. 3rd Fleet works in close coordination with other numbered fleets to provide commanders with capable, ready forces to deploy forward and win in day-to-day competition, in crisis, and in conflict.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Ikia Walker)
+(U.S. Navy video by Mass Communication Specialist 2nd Class Ikia Walker)

 |Date Taken: